 Disbursement Process: After receiving the application and all of the documentation listed on the Application Process Sheet, the following procedures shall apply:

 - If the application meets the program requirements, the loan funds (not to exceed $25,000) will be wired to the Title Company and the Woodbury loan documents will be sent to the loan closing or title insurance company.

 - The purchaser must sign the deferred loan note and mortgage at the loan closing.
 The loan closing or title insurance company conducting the loan closing will be responsible for recording the mortgage.
-Documentation of the recording must be sent to Woodbury.
+Documentation of the recording must be sent to the Woodbury HRA.
 The purchaser will pay the filing fee.

-- After the loan closing, the title company must provide Woodbury with the original signed loan documents including the Note and Closing Disclosure, the City of Woodbury Title Insurance Policy, and a copy of the first mortgage executed Closing Disclosure.
+- After the loan closing, the title company must provide the Woodbury HRA with the original signed loan documents including the Note and Closing Disclosure, the City of Woodbury HRA’s Title Insurance Policy, and a copy of the first mortgage executed Closing Disclosure.

 What do I need to get started?

 Your loan officer will submit your application for you.
 Please let your loan officer know you are interested in the Woodbury First Time Home-Ownership Program.

 Once your application has been received, your loan officer will contact you for any additional documents we need.